sgorgun/if-statements/README.md

 ![Task 3-1 Flowchart](images/task3-1.png)

-The expected result table has the method outputs for various values of the _b_ input parameter.
+The expected result table has the method outputs for different values of the _b_ input parameter.

 | b     | Expected Result |
 |-------|-----------------|
 | true  | false           |
 | false | true            |

 The expression in the decision block is a [constant pattern](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/patterns#constant-pattern).
-The _constant pattern_ tests if an expression result equals a specified constant.
+The _constant pattern_ tests if an expression result equals to a specified constant.

 ```cs
 if (b is true)